Surb Karapet Monastery: 19th century

-Destruction
+Destruction and current state

 During the Armenian genocide of 1915 the monastery housed a large number of Armenians escaping the deportations and massacres.
-Turkish forces and Kurdish irregulars sieged it, but the Armenians within resisted for more than two months.
+Turkish forces and Kurdish irregulars laid siege to the monastery, but the Armenians within resisted for more than two months.
 According to contemporary reports, around five thousand Armenians were massacred "near the wall of the monastery", while the monastery itself was "sacked and robbed".
 According to the American missionaries Clarence Ussher and Grace Knapp, the Turks slaughtered "three thousand men, women, and children" gathered at the courtyard of the monastery on command of a German officer.

-In 1916 the Russian troops and Armenian volunteers temporarily took control of the area and transferred around 1,750 manuscripts to Etchmiadzin.
-Among them is an 18th-century reliquary of the right hand of John the Baptist made of silver repoussé.
+In 1916 the Russian troops and Armenian volunteers temporarily took control of Turkish Armenia and transferred around 1,750 manuscripts to Etchmiadzin.
+They also saved an 18th-century reliquary of the right hand of John the Baptist made of silver repoussé.
 The area was recaptured by the Turks in 1918 and, subsequently, ceased to exist not only as a spiritual center, but also as an architectural monument.
 It remained abandoned until the 1960s when Kurdish families settled on the site.

-Current state and reconstruction efforts
+Photographs from 1951 show significant portion of the monastery still standing.
+Its ruins were "still visible" in the 1970s, but were subsequently "systematically used as a source of stone" to "build makeshift houses in the midst of the rubble."

-Many buildings in Yukarıyongalı (or Çengilli), the village build on its site, include stones from the monastery and khachkars (cross stones), which are embedded in the walls.
+Many buildings in Yukarıyongalı (or Çengilli), a small Kurdish village built on its site, include stones from the monastery and khachkars (cross stones), which are embedded in the walls.
 The remaining stones are "being systematically carried off by the local Kurds for their own building purposes."
 According to historian Robert H. Hewsen, as of 2001, only traces of two chambers of the chapel of Surb Stepanos remain, while the rest of the monastery's remains consist of "foundations and ruined walls", which are used as barns.

 In May 2015 Aziz Dağcı, the President of the NGO "Union of Social Solidarity and Culture for Bitlis, Batman, Van, Mush and Sasun Armenians", made a formal appeal to the Turkish Ministries of Culture and Interior requesting the reconstruction of the monastery and the removal of all 48 houses and 6 barns on its former location.
 Dagcı stated that according to the 1923 Treaty of Lausanne the Turkish government obliged to preserve the religious institutions and structures of ethno-religious minorities, including those of the Armenian community.
 He added that he first forwarded a letter to government agencies in 2012 who promised to clean the site within six months.
 Dağcı stated in March 2016 that an eviction order was issued, but the governor of Muş arbitrarily does not comply with the decision.